OmnijarStudio/Euclid/README.md

 # Euclid

-Circular progress control for iOS.
+Modern circular progress control for iOS built in Swift and inspired by a variety of other great UI components.